pudly/schmopera-hugo/content/articles/chordless.md

 youtube_url = ""

 +++
-Soprano Sara LeMesh and pianist Allegra Chapman
+When New York City-based soprano Sara LeMesh and San Francisco-based pianist Allegra Chapman work together, they're known as [Chordless](https://chordlessduo.com/), the piano-voice duo that's dedicated to shining some spotlight on lesser known pieces of music.
+On May 29, Chordless is launching its biggest project to date: their first music video, set to "The Night in Silence Under Many a Star", one of nine song that make up George Crumb's _Apparition_.